- What is My Account?

 - Emergency Evacuation/Repatriation: Coverage if you need emergency medical transportation, up to $25,000.

-CRUISECARE WORLDWIDE EMERGENCY ASSISTANCE, services provided by On Call International
+CRUISECARE WORLDWIDE EMERGENCY ASSISTANCE, non-insurance services provided by On Call International

 Travel assistance, medical assistance, and emergency services, 24 hours a day, 7 days a week.

 Yes.
 The plan provides a full refund (up to 100% of trip cost) if you cancel for a specified reason.
 If you cancel for ANY other reason (even if you just change your mind), you’ll receive credits to sail with us on a future cruise (75% of the penalty amount).
-Brought to you by Azamara Club Cruises
+Non-insurance features are provided by Azamara Club Cruises

 - Will I need extra insurance?

 Because our liability for loss or damage is limited by the Cruise Ticket Contract, we recommend that all guests check their own insurance coverage prior to departure.
-For greater peace of mind, Azamara Club Cruises® Travel Insurance Program offers competitive medical, baggage and trip delay coverage for the duration of the cruise vacation.
-Underwritten by Transamerica Casualty Insurance Company.
+For some peace of mind, Azamara Club Cruises® Travel Insurance Program offers medical, baggage and trip delay coverage for the duration of the cruise vacation.
+Underwritten by Arch Insurance Company.

 - Does CruiseCare include baggage protection?